pytest-dev/pytest/CONTRIBUTING.rst

         $ tox -e docs

-    The built documentation should be available in ``doc/en/_build/html``.

-    Where 'en' refers to the documentation language.
+    The built documentation should be available in ``doc/en/_build/html``, where 'en' refers to the documentation language.

 .. _submitplugin: